delarosagay/oralR/README.md

 - Mode is determined independently for each patient based on whether non-NA values exist in the tooth or sextant columns.
-- Tolerant-Zero Policy: To protect statistical and clinical conclusions from data-entry typos, the function does not silently filter out anomalies.
+- Tolerant-zero policy: To protect statistical and clinical conclusions from data-entry typos, the function does not silently filter out anomalies.
 - Patients are omitted from the final output table if they exhibit any